project-trans/MtF-wiki/content/en/docs/foreigners-in-china.md

 Note: Despite what is shown in the picture, the United States does not allow gender identification on passports, regardless of the state you were born in.
 You must use your "biological" [sex at birth](https://storage.courtlistener.com/recap/gov.uscourts.mad.280559/gov.uscourts.mad.280559.140.0_1.pdf).
 This information is current [as of April 2026](https://travel.state.gov/content/travel/en/passports/passport-help/sex-marker.html).

 You may be able to do this process remotely, or you may need to return to your home country first.
 In certain situations, you may also need to hire a lawyer in your home country.
+When you are given a replacement passport, the embassy or consulate will usually issue a linkage letter or endorsement linking your old passport to your new passport.

 ### X Gender Marker